Resident234/php.net/pages/www.php.net_language.generators.syntax.php.md

 foreach(gndn() as $it)
 {
-    echo &apos;FNORD&apos;;
+    echo 'FNORD';
 }

 ?>
 ```

- But it&apos;s enough to have the yield syntactically present even if it&apos;s not reachable:
+ But it's enough to have the yield syntactically present even if it's not reachable: